 Start your culturally enriching journey by visiting the Coachella Valley History Museum in Indio.
 The Museum features a variety of permanent, interactive exhibits that provide further insight into the cultural and historical significance of Greater Palm Springs.
-Corazón de Mexico features an outstanding and eclectic and colorful collection of Mexican folk art, including textiles, pottery, costumes, and wooden toys.
-There is also the Outdoor Gallery, which pays homage to when available land and water brought people to Greater Palm Springs to grow fruits, vegetables, and hay over 100 years ago before there were any automobiles or air conditioners.
+Corazón de Mexico features an outstanding, eclectic and colorful collection of Mexican folk art, including textiles, pottery, costumes, and wooden toys.
+There is also the Outdoor Gallery, which pays homage to a time when available land and water brought people to Greater Palm Springs to grow fruits, vegetables, and hay over 100 years ago before there were any automobiles or air conditioners.
 This array of tools, structures, and equipment is on display to give a sense of how Greater Palm Springs was being transformed to pave the way for the 21st century.

 Less than 5 miles away neighboring the Coachella Valley History Museum are the Coachella Murals.
 Some of the most Instagram-worthy photos come from public murals throughout Indio and Coachella.
 There is an exciting amount of public art in Greater Palm Springs that can reveal an understanding of the emotional impact of vibrant colors alone!
 It can also tell a story, and present to you a newfound knowledge of the area's history.
-Whatever it is that you connect with or speak to you, at the very least it sure does make for an exciting scavenger hunt and fun, memorable photos along the way.
+Whatever it is that you connect with or speaks to you, at the very least it sure does make for an exciting scavenger hunt and provides fun, memorable photos along the way.
 Check out our Guide to Public Art to explore more murals in Greater Palm Springs.

 Make your evening a leisurely one as you visit the Palm Springs Art Museum.
 The Modern & Contemporary Collection is at the heart of the museum’s identity and its mission.
 It contains approximately 3,000 sculptures, paintings, and prints, 2,000 fine art photographs, and another 40,000 negatives, contact sheets, and other photo-based objects.
-Visit other fascinating exhibits like Native American Art, including basketry, textiles, pottery, Kachinas, jewelry, and utilitarian objects, has been a collecting theme of the museum since its origin in 1938 and remains one of the main collecting and installation focuses.
+Visit other fascinating exhibits like Native American Art, including basketry, textiles, pottery, Kachinas, jewelry, and utilitarian objects, it has been a collecting theme of the museum since its origin in 1938 and remains one of the main collecting and installation focuses.

 DAY TWO - OUTDOOR ADVENTURE